 The frequency must be clear prior to transmitting on a Code Guarded channel.
-If the LED Indicator is green or blinking green do not transmit.
+If the LED Indicator is yellow do not transmit.
 Busy Channel Lockout can be programmed to disallow transmitting while a channel is busy.

 1. Press the PTT switch.
 When the transmitter is on, the LED Indicator glows red and TX appears in the display.